thunder-dft/thunder-master/README.md

 - Kokkos (Version 4.0+)

 ## 1.1 Installing Kokkos

+**Note:** It is important to compile Kokkos for each specific GPU architecture you are using to avoid performance loss.

 To install Kokkos, follow these steps:

 1. **Download Kokkos**: Clone the Kokkos repository from GitHub using the following command: